Cover image for blog post on hiking the Narrows

 • Waterproof hiking boots

-• Water bottle and water jugs to fill up your bottles daily
+• Water bottles and water jugs to fill up your bottles daily

 • Food for your entire visit – this will help keep your food bill in check